createcandle/configuration-files/boot/firmware/readme.txt

 candle_wifi_power_save 	        # If present, wifi power saving will be enabled.
 This may cause connection issues. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
 Risky, For developers only. hostname.txt 			# The word inside this file will become the hostname.
-Must be one single word in lower case. candle_delete_these_addons.txt	# Will delete all addons listed in this file.
-These must be the names of the addon directories.
-E.g. Voco -> voco
+Must be one single word in lower case.

 # RECOVERY OPTIONS
 By default booting into the recovery partition starts the update process, but this can be overridden: